CleanMyMac vs MacKeeper: Unbiased comparison & review of key features

 • What's a standout feature in each?

 CleanMyMac's Smart Care bundles routine maintenance into one run.
-MacKeeper's Antivirus provides real-time protection; the suite also adds VPN, ad blocking, and ID Theft Guard.
+MacKeeper's antivirus provides real-time protection; the suite also adds VPN, ad blocking, and ID Theft Guard (alerts you if your email addresses and passwords have leaked).
+If you pay for a separate VPN service, its value is diminished.

 So, answering the big CleanMyMac vs MacKeeper question.
 Well, both apps cleaned pretty well on my macOS Tahoe setup, but the priorities differ.
 If you want an organized maintenance flow with a clear, single-run routine, CleanMyMac feels calmer to use and is easy to try.
 If you want cleaning plus a built-in security bundle under one installer, MacKeeper is the match, with real-time antivirus and identity monitoring alongside cleanup tools.
-My neutral take in 2025: pick CleanMyMac for weekly maintenance and fast storage decisions; pick MacKeeper if antivirus and privacy add-ons belong in the same app for you, but be aware that it is known for its aggressive marketing reputation.
+My neutral take: pick CleanMyMac for weekly maintenance and fast storage decisions; pick MacKeeper if antivirus and privacy add-ons belong in the same app for you, but be aware that it is known for its aggressive marketing reputation and its supplementary tools showed inconsistency (e.g., a duplicate file finder sometimes fails to complete the scans).

 Follow us